sighupio/gatekeeper-policy-manager/docs/releases/unreleased.md

 - Added support for switching the current context from the UI, enabling basic multicluster support.
 - Added "report" view for constraints violations.
 - Improved code to make it more "flasky".
+- Changed base docker image to a simpler one that doesn't run as root.

 ### Bugfixes